luisaleitao/training-material/topics/introduction/tutorials/intro-NGS-analysis/tutorial.md

 >    >    <details>
 >    >    <summary>Click to view answers</summary>
 >    >    <ol type="1">
+>    >    <li>
->    >    <li> 1.
-You can see that this region has an SNP (a C instead of an A in the genome).
+>    >    1.You can see that this region has an SNP (a C instead of an A in the genome).
 >    >
->    >         2.
-The coloured reads that you see in this case represent reads in which the insert size is larger then expected.
+>    >    2.The coloured reads that you see in this case represent reads in which the insert size is larger than expected.
 You can see it at the beggining and at the ending of the chromossome.
-This happens because the chromossome of the E.coli is circular, therefore when sequencing from both ends of the fragment of DNA, the pair that corresponds to the the one in the beggining of the genome is at the end.
+This happens due to the chromossome of the E.coli being circular, therefore when sequencing from both ends of the fragment of DNA, the pair that corresponds to the the one in the beggining of the genome is at the end.
 >    >
->    >         3.
-The reads are white because they have a mapping quality equal to zero.
+>    >    3.The reads are white because they have a mapping quality equal to zero.
 In this case, the read also maps to another location with equally good placement.
-When you view them as pairs, the program can gather information from a read that that is sure in their location and that happens yo be the pair for a white read.
-So, when viewing as pairs IGV uses that information and can be sure now that the white read belongs there or vice versa. </li>
+When you view them as pairs, the program can gather information from a read that is sure in their location and that happens to be the pair for a white read.
+So, when viewing as pairs IGV uses that information and can be sure now that the white read belongs there or the opposite.</li>
 >    >    </ol>
 >    >    </details>
 >    {: .question}